pkro/Java-Masterclass/readme.md

 - Ordered collection
 - Instantiate with Type in pointy brackets and constructor call with brackets
 - append with .add (single item) or .addAll (from collection / list)
+  - java needs to move all elements after the inserted one up an index, this is slower than using a LinkedList where only 2 addresses need to be amended - see LinkedList section below
+- insert with add(index, item)
 - instead of .length property as in arrays, use .size() method
 - access items by index with .get(index)
 - update with .set(index, newItem)